IGVC-IITK/localization_mapping/README.md

 It is an open-source ROS package.
 Added an extra feature.
 Measured, calculated and tuned covariance matrices based on the robot dynamics, sensor configuration and the environment conditions.

+## img_to_pcloud

+The node gives a point cloud from a binary classified image using its top-left corner as a reference point.

 ## ros0xrobot

 This node gives raw wheel odometry (and also provides a low-level controller) for the Firebird 0xDelta robot.
 This node is basically a driver for the robot's motors and encoders.